- Aggressive cutting ceramic media clean rusty, greasy parts

 Stainless steel and iron react with the oxygen and water molecules in the air and form rust.

-If you want to keep your parts from rusting, you need to store it someplace sealed.
+If you want to keep your parts from rusting, you need to store them someplace sealed.

 If that is not an option, you can coat your parts with a thin layer of mineral oil (rust inhibitor) immediately after tumbling.